 The long-chain fatty acids present in coconut oil have also been eliminated.

-It's very similar or even identical to MCT oil, which we have written about before in this article.
+It’s very similar or even identical to MCT oil.

-Fractionated coconut oil is produced through a process called fractionation.
+Fractionated coconut oil is produced via a process called fractionation.

 Fractionation is used to separate different types of fats that are naturally found in some oils.
 It’s often done to make new products for consumers (2).

 For example, lauric acid and long-chain fatty acids have higher melting points than caprylic acid and capric acid.
-Therefore, they will become solid sooner when cooled down.
+Therefore, they will become solid sooner when cooled.

 The whole process of fractionation can take several hours.

-A diet high in MCTs, the main component of fractionated coconut oil, may aid in weight loss.
+A diet high in MCTs, the main component of fractionated coconut oil, may aid weight loss.

-Most studies on this replaced other fats in the diet with MCTs.
+Most studies on this effect replaced other fats in the diet with MCTs.

 MCTs may help you lose weight because they:

-- Are less likely to be stored as fat (9).
+- are less likely to be stored as fat (

-One review of 13 studies found that MCTs reduced body weight by an average of 1.1 lbs (0.5 kg) over three weeks, compared to other fats (10).
+One review of 13 studies found that MCTs reduced body weight by an average of 1.1 pounds (0.5 kg) over three weeks, compared with other fats (

 The authors also noted that about half of these studies were funded by MCT oil producers.
 Therefore, there is a high risk of bias.

-Bottom Line: Eating a diet rich in MCTs may lead to modest weight loss, helping you eat less and burn more fat.
+Eating a diet rich in MCTs may lead to modest weight loss by helping you eat less and burn more fat.
 MCTs are also less likely to be stored as fat.

 The MCTs in fractionated coconut oil have been associated with several other health benefits, including:

-- Reduce insulin resistance: One small study found that taking MCTs may reduce insulin resistance and improve other risk factors in overweight diabetics.
-More studies are needed to confirm this (15).
+- Reduced insulin resistance: One small study found that taking MCTs may reduce insulin resistance and improve other risk factors in people with diabetes and excess weight.
+More studies are needed to confirm this effect (

-- Better brain function: One study reported that in some people with mild to moderate Alzheimer's disease, MCTs may improve brain function.
-However, this needs to be studied further (18).
+- Improved brain function: One study reported that in some people with mild to moderate Alzheimer’s disease, MCTs may improve brain function.
+However, further studies are needed (

-Bottom Line: The MCTs in fractionated coconut oil have been suggested to enhance exercise performance and improve various health conditions.
-However, more research is needed in this area.
+The MCTs in fractionated coconut oil have been suggested to enhance exercise performance and improve various health conditions.
+However, more research is needed.

 Lauric acid is a major component of coconut oil.
-In fact, it is about 50% lauric acid and is the world's richest dietary source of this saturated fat.
+In fact, the oil comprises about 50% lauric acid and is one of the world’s richest dietary sources of this saturated fat.

-Most fractionated coconut oils do not contain any lauric acid, or it's only present in very small amounts.
+Most fractionated coconut oils do not contain any lauric acid, or only very small amounts of it.